Russell Thorndike: Background

 He was born in Rochester, Kent, where his father had recently become a canon at the cathedral.
-He was a student at the King's School, Rochester and at St George's School, Windsor Castle and a chorister of St George's Chapel, an experience he later recounted in his book Children of the Garter (1937).
+He was a student at the King's School, Rochester and at St George's School, Windsor Castle and a chorister of St George's Chapel; he later recounted this experience in his book Children of the Garter (1937).
 Thorndike married Rosemary Dowson, a daughter of the well-known actress Rosina Filippi, in 1918.

 Acting

 At his suggestion, both he and Sybil (who once aspired to be a concert pianist) tried acting as a career in 1903.
 They became students at Ben Greet's Academy and two years later accompanied fellow members of the company on a North American tour, which included New York City.
 He remained three-and-a-half years with the company, once giving three performances as Hamlet in three different versions of the text on the same day.
 He also toured in South Africa and Asia.